Dall’s Porpoise (Phocoenoides dalli)

 fin as it rockets through the water.
 Because of its shape, this splash is called a rooster tail.
 Dall’s are best known for riding the bow waves of boats, darting back and forth with lightning speed just below the surface.
 Despite their high energy, they almost never leap clear of the water.
 When they do travel slower, Dall’s porpoises can be hard to spot.
 A quick glimpse of their dorsal fins and small, black backs is usually the only sign they are there.

 Dall’s porpoises most often travel in groups of five or less.
-Births may take place at any time of year, but seem to peak in spring and summer.
+Births can take place at any time of year, but seem to peak in spring and summer.
 Calves are about one metre long (3.3 ft) at birth and may stay with their mothers for up to two years.
 Very little else is known about the social life of Dall’s Porpoises.
 Identifying individuals using photography is very difficult when the subject is so fast.